Funding & Internships

 Notre Dame International offers both internal and external study abroad programs in Japan, Korea, and China.
 If you are applying for an external program, please see our DUS, Prof. Michael Brownstein, to fill out a study abroad credits transfer form before you leave for the program.

-Summer Language Abroad Grant provides funding for individual summer foreign language study abroad with awards of up to $5,500.
+Summer Language Abroad grants provide funding for individual summer foreign language study abroad with awards of up to $5,500.
 This is open to undergraduate students who have a declared major, supplementary major, or minor in the College of Arts & Letters.
 The SLA Program offers study in Japan and Korea.